simul/simul.github.io/ref/simul/base.md

 ### <a name="QuickFormat"/>char  const * QuickFormat(char format_str)
 A quick-and-dirty, non-re-entrant formatting function.
 Use this only for debugging.

-### <a name="SetUseExternalTextures"/>void SetUseExternalTextures(bool t)
-The current feature level, which determines whether this is the feature-limited trueSKY alpha, or full trueSKY.

 ### <a name="split"/>std::vector split(std::string source, char separator)
 Divide a string into a vector of smaller strings, based on the given separator